husman2012/Senseye-Coding-Challenge/README.md

 * global_vars.py
 * train.py

 All of these are required for the application to function.
 The .py files are required for the command-line application and usage will be explained below.
 The solution notebook is a Jupyter Notebook explaining the process to the end solution and the Solution Files is necessary as it is the structure the application expects to function correctly.
-The Jupyter Notebook is meant to show the process and is not guaranteed to work due to that reason.
+The Jupyter Notebook is only meant to show the process and is not guaranteed to work due to that reason.

 Within Solution_Files are the following:
 * imgs_small